tepseg-lab/ansible-openwisp2/README.md

 --------

 Generally a fresh installation of one of the supported operating systems is sufficient; no pre-configuration required.
-The Ansible Playbook will install and configure all dependencies and leave you with a running OpenWISP installation.
+The Ansible Playbook will install and configure all dependencies and leave you with a running TEPSEG installation.

 Tips: Ensure the hostname of your target machine matches what is in your Ansible configuration file.
 Also, please ensure that Ansible can access your target machine by SSH, be it either with a key or password.
 For more information see the